robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ###### Alpha

 1. Edit the `Color Ramp` shader graph, add a `Split` node, connect the `Lerp > Out` output to the `Split > In` input.
 Connect the `Split > A` output to the `Fragment > Alpha` input.
+2. Select `Shader Graphs_Color Ramp` and set `TopColor` to transparent black, and bottom color to an opaque blue.